 Your credit limit is based on an assessment of your income and borrowing commitments.
 We’ll tell you your limit after your application is accepted and this figure will appear on your monthly statements.
 If you prefer a lower limit you can decrease your limit at any time after your card has been activated.
 If you prefer a higher limit, after six months, we’ll be happy to review your credit limit based on an assessment of your ability to pay the new amount.

 Your biggest commitment is to pay back what you borrow plus any interest charged and stay within your credit limit.
 Each month you must repay at least the minimum payment on time as shown on your statement.
 Please read your credit card terms and conditions carefully so you understand how your credit card works

 Even if your card offers an interest-free period on purchases, if you don’t make the minimum payment each month you will be charged interest on your purchases.
 By only paying the minimum each month, you pay more interest over a longer period and it takes longer to clear your balance.
 Interest charges will apply on any balance transfers, credit card cheques or cash withdrawals made on your credit card even if you pay your balance in full.

-If you miss or make a late payment, you’ll be charged a fee.
+If you miss your payment or we do not receive your payment on time, you will be charged a fee.
 To help avoid late payment fees, you can pay a fixed amount or the minimum or full amount by Direct Debit each month.
-It’s also important you keep within your credit limit to avoid incurring a charge.
+It’s also important you keep within your credit limit.
 Missing a payment could also affect your credit rating which can make it difficult to obtain future credit.